MansoorCM/crawler/README.md

 #### Report

-The app finally prints a report of all the web pages crawled and the number of times each page was seen.
-The pages are considered in descending order of their count, prioritizing the more relevant pages.
+The app uses Google Gemini API to generate a report about the top web pages crawled and a description of each web page.
+This helps us know more about the types of sites that are linked to our initial starting URL.
+To generate a report using Perplexity AI, use the git branch feature/perplexity-integration.